rayheberer/rayheberer.ai/content/post/imgnoise.md

 ### Introduction

-It feel strange to just begin writing a blog post as if it's something I've always been doing.
+It would feel strange to just begin writing a blog post as if it's something I've always been doing.
 As someone who enjoys working with computers and code, there's a little habit that is nagging at me...
 An itch that requires scratching.
 So why fight it?
 Here goes:

 ```
 print("Hello World!")